martzcodes/mossi/README.md

 ## Step 2: Add previous semester stuff

 From Step 1 above you should have an `ai/a2` output... it will have a folder within it for each file submitted.
 You can add previous semester / watermarked files in subfolders and they'll be included... e.g. `ai/a2/search_submission/watermarked/<files>`

 ## Step 3: Run MOSSI

-`python mossi.py ai/a2 ai/a2-out spring-2019`
+`python run_mossi.py MOSSID ai/a2 ai/a2-out spring-2019`

+Where... `MOSSID` is your unique MOSS id

-Where `ai/a2` is the location of your files, including previous semesters / watermarks (from above)
+`ai/a2` is the location of your files, including previous semesters / watermarks (from above)

 `ai/a2-out` is where MOSS results are locally stored and output files are placed.